 - The FBI now recommends requiring a password change only when the use case requires a change.
 They discovered, after extensive research, passwords with 90 days or shorter lifecycles present more risk as users find ways to keep track of new passwords.

-- Virtual private networks: These security tools allow users to establish a secure connection with private networks over the public internet.
-VPNs can ensure remote workers have appropriate access without opening the network up to unauthorized traffic.
+- Virtual private networks: These security tools allow users to connect securely with private networks over the public Internet.
+VPNs can ensure remote workers have appropriate access without opening the network to unauthorized traffic.
 Be careful!
-Allowing a personal home system that is not managed by corporate policy can allow malware and ransomware to spread from a home PC into your business network.
+Allowing a personal home system not managed by the corporate policy can allow malware and ransomware to spread from a home PC into your business network.

-- DNS filtering: When emails are delivered to users’ mailboxes, block the redirect attempts by filtering DNS requests and reduce the successful execution of this malicious activity.
+- DNS filtering: When emails are delivered to users’ mailboxes, block the redirect attempts by filtering DNS requests and reducing this malicious activity’s successful execution.

 - User access monitoring: Keeping a close eye on user access privileges and network activity can help protect critical data and applications from cybercriminals.
-Know what access team members require to perform their job functions, and restrict access to only those systems and applications.
-When suspicious traffic or user behavior is identified, IT admins can more quickly suspend access privileges while they investigate the incident.
+Know what access team members require to perform their job functions and restrict access to only those systems and applications.
+When suspicious traffic or user behavior is identified, IT admins can more quickly suspend access privileges while investigating the incident.

-- User awareness training: Security awareness training is an ongoing education process that teaches employees about a how to identify and report possible security threats.
-This typically includes phishing and other social engineering attacks, identifying malware behaviors, and better understanding IT policies and procedures.
+- User awareness training: Security awareness training is an ongoing education process that teaches employees how to identify and report possible security threats.
+This education typically includes phishing and other social engineering attacks, identifying malware behaviors, and a better understanding of IT policies and procedures.